ShmoogleOsukami/BlockExplorer/README.md

 ### Syncing databases with the blockchain

 sync.js (located in scripts/) is used for updating the local databases.
-This script must be called from the explorers root directory.
+This script must be called from the explorer's root directory.

     Usage: node scripts/sync.js [database] [mode]